oroinc/documentation/user/back-office/sales/quotes/manage.rst

 #.
 Hover over the |IcMore| **More Options** menu to the right of the item and click the |IcEdit| **Edit** icon to start editing its details.

-   .. important:: Note that the icon that starts a workflow looks alike to the **Edit** icon.
-Please check the hint that appears when you hoover over the icon to make sure that you select the desired action.
+   .. important:: The icon that starts a workflow looks like the **Edit** icon.
+Please check the hint that appears when you hover over the icon to make sure that you select the desired action.

 #.
 Update the **Quote General Information**, **Line Items**, **Shipping Address**, or **Shipping Information** sections.
 See :ref:`Create a Quote <quote--create-from-scratch>` topic for detailed information on the available options.